maguzj/coupled_learning/README.md

      ```bash
      conda activate cl
      ```
    - **For M1/M2 chips:** We have to build numpy with the accelerator. (:warning: this is constantly evolving.
-New OS will get rid of these tricks.)
+New OS will get rid of these tricks.
+If you encounter any problem, please create an issue.)
      ```bash
      conda env create --file=environment-M1-M2.yml
      ```